 With target space, any small change to the targets for one layer will still cause a correspondingly small change to the activations of that layer.
-But then the algorithm that tries to match the node activations to their targets in the subsequent layers will try to choose the weights intelligently so the disturbance to later layers is minimised, an effect which we call cascade untangling.
+But then the algorithm that tries to match the node activations to their targets in the subsequent layers will try to choose the weights intelligently so the disturbance to later layers is minimised, an effect which we call cascade untangling (see Fig. 2).
 If successful, this should minimise the disturbance caused by the initial small change, and hence make the error surface in target space much smoother than that of weight space, directly addressing the exploding-gradients problem.
 Increased smoothness of the surface will also reduce the number of local minima in it, and make the crevices in it wider and easier to follow by gradient descent.
 This should be increasingly beneficial for NNs with many layers, and even more so for recurrent neural networks (RNNs) where the output of a neural network is looped back to be combined with subsequent inputs, causing data to cycle around the network many times.
-Training RNNs has been notoriously difficult.
 We discuss target-space techniques for RNNs in Section 4.1, but initially focus on feed-forward networks.

-If the cascade untangling of target-space learning works as intended, then the resulting loss-function surface should be smoother in general, and in particular it should be flatter at the final resting place of the optimisation process.
-This should encourage better generalisation power of the neural network, since flat minima are hypothesised by Hochreiter and Schmidhuber (1997b) to produce better generalisation than a sharper minimum.
+If the cascade untangling of target-space learning works as intended, then the path explored by gradient-descent should be more direct and hence reach lower minima.
+This could contribute to better generalisation by the neural network (Nakkiran et al., 2020).
+Furthermore, the resulting loss-function surface in target space should be smoother in general, and in particular it may be flatter at the final resting place of the optimisation process.
+This could also contribute to better generalisation, since flat minima are hypothesised by Hochreiter and Schmidhuber (1997b) to produce better generalisation than a sharper minimum (although this is an area for further research because it might not be straightforward to directly compare the flatness between two different parameterisations of a loss-surface (Dinh et al., 2017)).